ChrisSHDev/workPlanner/front-end/README.md

-This is a simple SNS Web Application like Twitter.
+This is a planner to make daily work productive

 ReactJS